Skills & Careers

 Education Otherwise

-This charity promotes and supports your right to home educate your way.
+Education Otherwise promotes and supports your right to home educate in the way you choose to.
 Education is compulsory, but schooling is not.
-Find home ed Facebook community groups by region here.

 Educational Freedom

-This UK-based non-profit offers home educating parents free information and support, including legal templates for e.g. deregistering your child.
-Frequently updated FAQs and busy Facebook community.
+Education Otherwise UK-based non-profit offers home educating parents free information and support, including legal templates for e.g. deregistering your child.

-Check your local library for additional support for home education (the link is an example, for Gloucestershire).
+Check your local library for additional support for home education.
 Libraries with partnership funding can provide books and other home education resources free of charge.

 Shine Training

-Shine Training offer guides, resources and podcasts to support home educating parents and young people aged 14-16.
+Shine Training offers guides, resources and podcasts to support home-educating parents and young people aged 14-16.
 They also offer support with permanent exclusions.

 Home education activities